Support > Twitter API > Twitter API v2

 Yes.
 The authentication flow and authorization settings are the same for v1.1 and v2.
 Both versions use OAuth1.0a and OAuth2 bearer token.
 You should not need to re-authenticate for new access tokens.

-Twitter classifies Tweets semantically, meaning that we curate lists of keywords, hashtags, and @handles that are relevant to a given topic.
-If a Tweet contains the text we’ve specified, it will be labeled appropriately.
-This differs from a machine learning approach where a model is trained specifically to classify text (in this case, Tweets) and produce a probability score alongside the output/classification.
+X classifies Posts semantically, meaning that we curate lists of keywords, hashtags, and @handles that are relevant to a given topic.
+If a Post contains the text we’ve specified, it will be labeled appropriately.
+This differs from a machine learning approach where a model is trained specifically to classify text (in this case, Posts) and produce a probability score alongside the output/classification.

-How do I know that Twitter annotation data is complete and trustworthy?
+How do I know that X annotation data is complete and trustworthy?

 How do you ensure precision?